AdrianArcoGonzalez/cartelera/README.md

 It's react-native project.
-You will see a cinema app made for android/ios where u can see all the new films and some data about them.
+You will see a cinema app made for android/ios where you can see all the new films and some data about them.